maciekmalachowski/House-price-predictor/README.md

 <h1 align="center" id="first-look"> First look 👀 </h1>

 #### Predictor is a web application built on `django` along with machine learning features.
-The application models are written in `jupyter-notebook`, which use `RandomForestRegressor` to properly create all predictions.
+The application models are written in `jupyter-notebook`, which uses `RandomForestRegressor` to properly create all predictions.

-#### To select the parameters of the house, the application uses `django-forms`, which automatically enters the data into the database and returns the result of the prediction in the form of price and details that we selected for our dream house in **Ames city**.
+#### To select the parameters of the house, the application uses `django-forms`, which automatically enters the data into the database and returns the result of the prediction in the form of price and details that we selected for our dream house in **Ames City**.

 #### It also has `user authentication` and all to improve your predictions.